ceylanismail/rally/README.md

 ### What do you need?

-* Extend your Android Application class to `CoreBaseApplication` for declaring and initialising `volley` instances.
+* Extend your Android Application class to `CoreBaseApplication` for declaring and initialising `RequestQueue` and `ImageLoader` instances.
 (This could be done in another place too, but it's just easier in here)

 * Create a `BaseRequest` class that extends `CoreBaseRequest`.
 (Don't forget!
 This whole library is all about more modular and reusable network structure.)